 - Driving.
 Low glucose behind the wheel is another common worry, or you may be concerned that your child won’t have adequate supplies available for long drives.

 - Alcohol.
 Alcohol consumption can cloud judgement and sometimes lead to unexpected lows.
 While there is always a concern about young adults making good choices when it comes to alcohol, it is magnified when diabetes is part of the equation.

 - Sick Days.
 Illnesses, especially if symptoms include nausea and vomiting, can be challenging when paired with type 1 diabetes.
 If your child is not feeling well, they may not have the presence of mind to adequately monitor ketones and determine when they need additional help or possibly emergency care.

 To Reduce Your Fears, Help Your Child Prepare

 - Build a Support Team.
 Encourage your young adult to start building his own support system away from home in the form of friends, roommates, professors and employers.
-If your child is away at college, suggest they join the local chapters of Students with Diabetes or the College Diabetes Network.
+If your child is away at college, suggest they join the local chapter of the College Diabetes Network.